Single-DIN vs Double-DIN car stereos

-Here at Crutchfield, we've researched over 28,000 vehicles – by hand.
+Here at Crutchfield, we've researched over 28,000 vehicles.
 We've taken them apart and measured the dash space.
 We'll show you which stereos will fit your car, and you won't have to worry about this whole "DIN size" thing.

 Which is better – single-DIN or double-DIN?

 Well, it depends.
 For basic stereo functions like power and sound controls, they're pretty much the same.
 Double-DIN stereos have more room for the controls, so they tend to be easier to use.

 The big differences come when the stereo has a touchscreen.
 Generally speaking, that usually means that it's a double-DIN size.
 The hotest development in car stereos is the floating screen.
 These stereos usually have a single-DIN chassis, but a large screen that "floats" in front of the dash.
 Read our article about floating-screen stereos for more details.

 Regardless of chassis size, touchscreen stereos have lots of advantages:

 - Easier operation and a big, colorful display

 - Better phone integration, especially those stereos compatible with Apple CarPlay® or Android Auto™

 - Onscreen GPS navigation, either built in or via your phone